Sleeping bags, pads and mattresses

 Sleeping pads and mattresses go under your sleeping bag on the floor of the tent.
 They have two purposes.
 First, they provide comfort by getting you off of the ground.
 Secondly, those with foam or down on the inside also provide warmth with a layer of insulation between you and the ground.
 Although you may not notice this in summer (as it is usually not needed), in winter it can make a big difference.

 Sleeping mats or pads can be a large inflatable air mattress that resembles your mattress at home, or they can be the thinner foam mats that roll up small and are easy to pack.

 Parks Canada Staff Tips

 Get cold easily?
 Bring a toque!
 It will keep your head warm while the rest of your body is kept cozy by your sleeping bag.
-(From the staff at St. Lawrence Islands National Park)
+(From the staff at Thousand Islands National Park)

 Place a blanket or sheet on top of your sleeping bag before you go to sleep.
 Moisture will condense on the blanket rather than on your sleeping bag.
 In the morning, just hang the blanket to dry.